- Steven Lewis firstname.lastname@example.org

 The code is compatible with constraints during the centroid phase (passed in via commandline).
 Early modeling proceeded using constraints and some small hacks to help guide models to the hypothesized tail-binding site.
 Ultimately this was not necessary for the original system, but the code retains the ability to use constraints, etc. Your mileage may vary.
-UPDATE: The code is compatible with constraints in both phases.

 This code is NOT intended to do "half-abinitio" where you know half a structure and want to fold the other half.
 Although it is modeled on abinitio, it is only tested on a truly floppy tail, and I have no idea if it is able to fold compact structures.
 It is resolutely not supported for that purpose.

 See test/integration/tests/FloppyTail/ for example usage.
 Basically all you need is an input structure.

 - The code does not tolerate imperfections in the input PDB.
 Get rid of your heteroatoms, 0-occupancy regions, multiply-defined atoms, and waters beforehand.

 - The code does not add your extension for you.
 You need to add starting coordinates (however meaningless) for the flexible tail.
 I had it pointing straight out into space (as it is in the demo).

 - See the fragment file input format Fragments Directory for an explanation of how to make fragments.